 When it comes time to clean your down pillows and blankets, get down with our tricks!
 Although bulky, these items can be washed in the washing machine for clean, fluffy bedding that will feel like you’re laying in a literal cloud.
 Here’s how to do it.

 Rule Of Thumb: If you protect duvet inners with a cover, it should only need to be laundered every season.
-Duvet covers should be on a washing rotation of 1-2 months depending on the fabric and your lifestyle & less for silk, more for pet owners.
+Duvet covers should be on a washing rotation of 1-2 months depending on the fabric and your lifestyle.
+Always check tags before laundering at home to ensure washability.

 Hit The Spots

 Treat stains and discoloration with your gentle stain solution of choice.
 Apply it directly to the stain and work it into the fabric with a Stain Brush.

 Set Your Wash Cycle